ShishirSharma88/ProductDeliveriesMapDemo/README.md

 ## Google Map Key Generation Process

 https://console.developers.google.com/apis/dashboard
-First need to go to developer console with the help of above webiste link.
+First need to go to developer console with the help of website link.
 1) Create a new project
 2) Enable Map SDK for Android
 3) Go to Create Credentials and choose API Key